Homogeneous Monge-Amp\`ere Equations and Canonical Tubular Neighbourhoods in K\"ahler Geometry: Introduction

-We observe that since the central fibre of $\mathcal N_Y$ is of a different topological type to the general fibre, there can never be a regular solution defined on all of $\mathcal N_Y$.
-In this sense a local result such as Theorem \ref{defconethm} is the best one could hope for.
+In the above theorem $V$ should be understood as not meeting the singular locus of the fibre of $\pi_D^{-1}(0)$ and hence $V$ as well as $V_{\tau}$ for $\tau\in D$ are smooth.
+We observe that since the central fibre of $\mathcal N_Y$ is of a different topological type to the general fibre, there can never be a regular solution defined on all of $\mathcal N_Y$, so in this sense a local result such as Theorem \ref{defconethm} is the best one could hope for.
 The uniqueness part of Theorem \ref{defconethm} is also novel since it does not involve any hypothesis on the behaviour of the solutions near the boundary of $V$.

 We explain briefly how such an $\Omega$ gives rise to a tubular neighbourhood.
 Since the work of Bedford-Kalka \cite{BedfordKalka} it has been known that regular solutions to the HMAE generate associated \emph{Monge-Amp\`ere foliations} by holomorphic curves as follows: the kernel of the form $\Omega$ defines an integrable distribution of complex lines in the tangent bundle of $V$.
-By Frobenius' theorem it induces a foliation by holomorphic curves, which because of property (1) is transverse to the fibers $V_{\tau}$.
+By Frobenius' theorem it induces a foliation by holomorphic curves, which because of property (1) are transverse to the fibers $V_{\tau}$.
 In the case under consideration, $\Omega$ is $S^1$-invariant and hence so is the foliation (see Figure 1).

 We shall say that a leaf of the foliation is \emph{complete} if it covers the base $D$ (i.e.\ the restriction to this leaf of the projection to $D$ is a surjection onto $D$).
 From the $S^1$-invariance it follows that $\Omega|_{\mathcal D_p}=0$ for all $p\in Y$, thus each $\mathcal D_p$ is a complete leaf of the foliation.
 By continuity we can then find an $S^1$-invariant neighbourhood of $\mathcal Y$ consisting solely of complete leaves that pass through $N_Y\subset E$, so after shrinking $V$ we can assume that $V$ is foliated by such leaves.
-Note that $U:=V_0= V\cap \pi^{-1}(0)$ is an $S^1$-invariant neighbourhood of $\iota(Y)$ in $N_Y$.
+Note that $U:=V_0= V\cap \pi_D^{-1}(0)$ is an $S^1$-invariant neighbourhood of $\iota(Y)$ in $N_Y$.
 By flowing along the leaves of this foliation we get for each $\tau\in D$ a diffeomorphism $T_{\tau}:U \to V_{\tau}$ which remarkably is a symplectomorphism, i.e.

+(see \cite[Lemma 1]{Donaldson} or \cite{Semmes}).
 The map $T_1\colon U\to V_1$ is the desired tubular neighbourhood, and thanks to (\ref{eq:pullbacknew}) it has property (1) of Theorem \ref{thm:tubularmain}, while the existence of the holomorphic leaves assures that it has property (2) (the details are provided in Section \ref{sec:tubular}).